Loender/discord-bot/README.md

 ### 💬 Message Commands
 - `give me a cat`: Returns a random cat image (Cat API integration).
+- `*bot-mention* <any message>`: Enables you to communicate with the bot directly (DeepSeek API integration).
+- `league of legends`: Any mention of League of Legends results in a ban. (lol)
+- `go make a mess`: Urges the bot to join your voice channel, and play a random sound from local soundboard.

 ### 🛠 Slash Commands